 If you haven't guessed by now, my name is Adisa Codner.
-I am 24 years elderly and married, with 1 child.
-I am currently completing the Art and Design Foundation program at George Brown College.
+I am 25 years elderly and married, with 1 child.
+I am currently in the Graphic Design program at George Brown College.
 For as long as I can recall, I've always loved creating.
 I've been told by many family members of my earliest art attempts when I was as young as 1 year old.
 I remember when I would stay with my grand-aunt and she would give me a pencil and paper to draw with while she wrote letters.
 Growing up in a single-mother household, creativity became a necessity when it came to playtime--I made Barbie cars out of cereal boxes and fashioned doll dresses out of my socks (much to my mother's disapproval.)

 Being an artist of traditional media, I want to learn to create eye-catching illustrations using digital media.
 I visualize myself working as a graphic designer and perhaps moonlighting as a freelance illustrator, with a few of my own published children’s books.
 It is because of my son I ventured on this academic journey.